PAIR-code/interpretability/text-dream/python/README.md

 -  linear_classifier: Contains functions to train linear classifiers between conceptual embeddings for BERT.
 -  helpers: Helper functions that scripts in the other two subfolders use.

+All of the scripts work with python2 or python3.